-The potential of snus as a harm reduction instrument is assessed by calculating the reduction in smoking-attributable deaths and cancer cases under the assumption that Swedish tobacco policy were to be introduced in other EU member states.
+The potential of snus as a harm reduction instrument is assessed by estimating the reduction in smoking-attributable deaths and cancer cases, assuming that other EU member states adopt Sweden's tobacco policy.
 With Swedish tobacco policy the share of smoking-attributable deaths in EU member states is assumed to converge to Swedish levels.
 The resulting difference in the number of smoking-attributable deaths is interpreted as a total policy effect.
 This includes effects of a higher average price of cigarettes in Sweden and possible other effects resulting from historical differences in policy use.
 The effect of price is deducted from the total effect.
 The resulting difference is interpreted as the harm reducing effect of snus.